AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors

-In this communication, we present a low computational complexity path loss model considering environmental factors.
-The initial idea of this model comes from the log-distance model \cite{s2-1}, wherein instead of one PLE, the proposed model contains multiple exponents and each stands for a parametrized environmental factor (PEF).
-This model first extracts the environment data from a raster map, by recognizing different environmental obstacles, the raster map is divided into multiple regions.
-To parametrize the environment, each region is labelled with an undefined PEF, which can be further determined via measurement.
-For calculating path loss between the Tx and Rx, a straight line between them is first generated to record all the regions it intersected.
-Then, the decibel path loss of each region in the line is accumulated, which leads to the final path loss.
-We also apply this PEFs model in a suburban area and the results show a good performance of our PEFs model, with an RMSE of 6.78 dB.
+In this paper, we present a fast Adaptive Multiple Path Loss Exponent (AMPLE) radio propagation model considering environmental factors.
+The AMPLE model first extracts the environment data from a raster map, by recognizing different environmental obstacles, the raster map is classified into multiple region types.
+To parametrize the environment, each region type is labeled with an undefined PLE that can be further determined via measurement.
+For path loss, we first assume that there is a direct path between Tx and Rx, and record all regions intersected with this path; then, we obtain the total path loss value in decibels by accumulating the path loss of each of the intersected regions with the direct path.
+We also apply the AMPLE model in a suburban area with simplified map and the results show the performance of the AMPLE model, with the root mean square error (RMSE) of 6.787 dB.
+To the best of our knowledge, this is the first time that the PLEs precisely corresponds to different region types in a multi-slope model.
+Also, this simple-but-accurate model can be integrated into map systems by creating a new path loss attribute for digital maps.

-In Section II, we present the details of the PEFs path loss model.
-Section III provides the procedure of extracting PEFs used to construct the PEFs model.
-Section IV applies the PEFs model in a measurement area to verify its performance, along with the simulation results and analysis.
+The rest of the paper is organized as follows.
+Section \ref{Sec2} describes the details of the AMPLE model.
+Section \ref{Sec3} demonstrates the AMPLE model in a suburban area.
+Section \ref{Sec4} summarizes and analyzes the parameter results of the AMPLE model in the measurement area.
+Section \ref{Sec6} presents conclusions and future works.